 • Urinary retention (inability to completely empty the bladder)

-The irritative symptoms include:
+The irritative symptoms of BPH include:

 • Urgency (a sudden need to go to the toilet)